-The first thing that employer sees on your Profile is your Profile picture, and this is your one chance for that first impression.
+The first thing that an employer sees on your Profile is your Profile picture, and this is your one chance for that first impression.
 Of course, don’t upload just any photo.
-Use a professional image from your industry that is looking confident.
+Use a professional image from your industry that looks confident.
 Also, make sure that the image was taken recently.

 Create A Custom URL